RunestoneInteractive/webfundamentals/_sources/Javascript/asyncJavascript.rst

 The await keyword pauses the exectuion of the async function until the promise is resolved.
 When this hapens the function resumes from the point it left off and the await expression evaluates to the result value of the promise.
 More on this later!

-Lets see how this simplifies our example.
+Let's see how this simplifies our example.

 .. activecode:: ac_async_4